mlnoga/covid19-analysis/README.md

 ## Current: [April 28th World](html/20200428-covid-model.html) and [US by state](html/20200428-covid-model-US.html)

-Global new cases have passed their second peak this week thanks to successful social distancing.
-However, several countries are entering high plateaus after this peak, e.g. the US and the Netherlands.
-Also, more and more additional countries are hitting high growth rates, building up for a third wave of new cases a week from now.
+Global new cases have passed their second peak thanks to successful social distancing.
+However, several countries are entering high plateaus after this peak, most prominently the US.
+Also, more and more additional countries are hitting high growth rates, building up for a third wave of new cases.

 Please note that passing the crest of new cases does not indicate peak strain on healthcare systems just yet; or that social distancing can be relaxed.
 Without other measures, renewed physical closeness would make curves raise exponentially again.